Updated email metrics

 Trends uses data from Google Data Platform (the same data used by Open Data), and updates in real-time.

 To comply with GDPR requirements, Emarsys needs to delete any data related to deleted contacts.
 Hence, it possible that the raw, contact-level data seen in Open Data (works with up-to-date queries) no longer contains data of a deleted contact, while the Trends (works with aggregated, saved data) still shows this data, leading to overall slightly higher figures.
-However, the same data in aggregated format (on campaign level) is now available in Open Data so that you can get the same numbers on the UI and from Open Data.

 If a contact is deleted, the related statistics will remain in our reports and in the aggregated data in Open Data.